Gerald Wellesley, 7th Duke of Wellington: Family

-Dorothy, a poet, became the lover of Vita Sackville-West, (who wrote her entry for the Oxford Dictionary of National Biography).
-Wellesley had been engaged to Sackville-West's lover Violet Trefusis.
-Dorothy later became the lover and long-time companion of Hilda Matheson, a prominent BBC producer.
+The marriage was unhappy and they separated in 1922, but never divorced.
+Dorothy, a poet, was a lesbian.
+She became the lover of Vita Sackville-West, (who wrote her entry for the Oxford Dictionary of National Biography). before becoming the lover and long-time companion of Hilda Matheson, a prominent BBC producer.
+Interestingly, Wellesley had been engaged to Sackville-West's former lover Violet Trefusis before marrying Dorothy.
+Wellesley himself was rumoured to be bisexual or homosexual, but this belief stems largely from certain effeminate mannerisms, and there is no record of any male lover.